vinayakkaladhar/PlivoTest/README.md

 4.Proper asserts and reporting used to provide a detailed context, can be witnessed in testNG Report - have checked in the same.

-5. Have used method names: willTheSurpriseWork() - the scenario in which raj travels to surprise his wife and surpriseEndsHappily() - the scenario in which raj returns back with his wife after the surprise.
+5.Have used method names: willTheSurpriseWork() - the scenario in which raj travels to surprise his wife and surpriseEndsHappily() - the scenario in which raj returns back with his wife after the surprise.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Authors